 - Review your survival plan

 The best prepared prepper is the one who knows exactly what they have, what they still need, and how to use all of their supplies and skills to their full potential.

 Making A Prepper Inventory

-Our Prepper Inventory: 16 Printable Lists To Organize Your Preps article includes free downloads of checklists with vital items we all should be stockpiling already added in.
+Our Prepper Inventory: 16 Printable Lists To Organize Your Preps article includes free PDFs of checklists with vital items we all should be stockpiling already added in.
 The inventory templates also each includes blank entry space so you can personalize the checklist by writing in your own preps, as well.

 Part of the full prepper inventory process can also include evaluating how prepared your neighborhood or community is and how that impacts your family’s chances of survival.
 Becoming involved in or learning how to start a neighborhood watch can also be an essential part of your SHTF organizational efforts.